hu553in/personal-website/content/about.md

 I've received my bachelor's degree in Software Engineering from [OmSTU](https://omgtu.ru/english) in 2021.

-My main specialization is backend development on Java and Kotlin ☕️.\
+My main specialization is backend development in Java, Kotlin, Python, Go.\
 I've been working on it since 2019.\
 My current work place is [Noveo](https://noveogroup.com).

-I'm also interested in learning Go.

 ## Interests & Inspirations